Queer ecology: Reimagining scientific perspectives

 In disciplines of the natural sciences like evolutionary biology and ecology, queer ecology allows scholars to reimagine cultural binaries that exist between "natural and unnatural" and "living and non-living".

 Timothy Morton proposes that biology and ecology deconstruct notions of authenticity.
 Specifically, he proposes that life exists as a "mesh of interrelations" that blurs traditional scientific boundaries, like species, living and nonliving, human and nonhuman, and even between an organism and its environment.
 Queer ecology, according to Morton, emphasizes a perspective on life that transcends dualisms and distinctive boundaries, instead recognizing that unique relationships exist between life forms at different scales.
 Queer ecology nuances traditional evolutionary perspectives on sexuality, regarding heterosexuality as impractical at many scales and as a "late" evolutionary development.

-Other scholars challenge the contrast that exists between "human" and "non-human" classifications, proposing that the idea of "fluidity" from queer theory should also extend to the relationship between humans and the environment.
+Other scholars challenge the contrast that exists between "human" and "non-human" classifications, proposing that the idea of "fluidity" from queer theory should also extend to the relationship between humans and the non-human.

 Queer ecology and human society

 Queer ecology is also relevant when considering human geography.
 For example, Catriona Sandilands considers lesbian separatist communities in Oregon as a specific manifestation of queer ecology.
 Marginalized communities, according to Sandilands, create new cultures of nature against dominant ecological relations.
 Environmental issues are closely linked to social relations that include sexuality, and so a strong alliance exists between queer politics and environmental politics.
 "Queer geography" calls attention to the spatial organization of sexuality, which implicates issues of access to natural spaces, and the sexualization of these spaces.
 This implies that unique ecological relationships arise from these sexuality-based experiences.
 Furthermore, queer ecology disrupts the association of nature with sexuality.
 Matthew Gandy proposes that urban parks, for example, are heteronormative because they reflect hierarchies of property and ownership.
 "Queer", in the case of urban nature, refers to spatial difference and marginalization, beyond sexuality.

 Queer ecology is also important within individual households.
 As a space influenced by society, the home is often an ecology that perpetuates heteronormativity.
 Will McKeithen examines queer ecology in the home by considering the implications of the label "crazy cat lady".
-Because the "crazy cat lady" often defies societal heterosexist expectations for the home, as she, instead of having a romantic, male, human partner, treats animals as legitimate companions.
-This rejection of heteropatriarchal norms and acceptance of multispecies intimacy makes the home into a queer ecology.
+Because the "crazy cat lady" often defies societal heterosexist expectations for the home, as she, instead of having a romantic, cis-male, human partner, treats animals as legitimate companions.
+This rejection of heteropatriarchal norms and acceptance of multispecies intimacy, creates a queer ecology of the home.

-Queer ecology also works its way into feminist economics, which are centered at childcare and reproduction.
-Anti-capitalist feminists use queer ecology to disentangle the gender binary, including the ties between the female body's reproductive potential and the responsibility of social reproduction and childcare.
+Queer ecology is also connected to feminist economics, concerned with topics such as social reproduction, extractivism, and feminized forms of labour, largely unrecognized and unremunerated by dominant Capitalist, Neo-Colonial and Neo-Imperialist systems.
+Feminist economics may be said to be using queer ecology, to disentangle the gender binary, including the ties between the cis-female body's reproductive potential and the responsibilities of social reproduction, childcare, and nation building.